Indoqa/logspace/getting-started.md

 ````

 What is that output?<br/>
-In the background logspace created an *AgentController* and the *MemoryAgent* forwarded the *Event* with the memory utilization data to it. logspace comes with different implementations of *AgentController*, each handling *Events* in a different way.<br/>
+In the background logspace created an *AgentController* and the *MemoryAgent* forwarded the *Event* with the memory utilization data to it.<br/>
+logspace comes with different implementations of *AgentController*, each handling *Events* in a different way.
 In our example above, logspace used the *ConsoleAgentController* which writes all *Events* to the console.

 The next chapter explains how you can use other *AgentControllers*.

 ## Configuration

-If you just want to write your *Events* to console you don't need any configuration at all.
+If you just want to write your *Events* to the console you don't need any configuration at all.
 logspace will do this by default to make sure none of your *Events* are lost.
 It is convenient during development but sometimes you might want something else.

 You can provide a configuration to define which *AgentController* is used:<br/>